vishnupeas/my-first-github-web-static/_posts/2019-08-25-The copied Dillinger post.md

 ---
 layout: post
-title:  "changing for the bot"
+title:  "changing for the bot!!"
 date: 2019-08-28
 ---